ElliottZaki/Digital-Cv/README.md

 ### Technical Administrator, Highways & Maintenance, Green Spaces, Waste - Hillingdon, United Kingdom - Mar 2017 - Apr 2018
 Employed full-time as a technical administrator over the course of fourteen months at the London Borough of Hillingdon.
 During this period i had supported a variety of different services such as the Highway maintenance, Green spaces and Waste management departments.
 Whilst employed I was responsible for compiling statistics with the aim to automatise work processes, managing inventory, invoicing, auditing and general adhoc administrative tasks.

+## Hobbies_&_Interests
+Avid board / video gamer and hugely passionate around film.
+Enjoy going for long hikes, horticulture photography and kayaking down waterways ( canals or rivers ).
+I throughly enjoy listening and creating music.
+Self-taught basic keyboard and music production using various software.
+Massive history buff and very inquisitive; any excuse for me to pick up a non-fiction book or video and im there.

 ## LinkedIn
-Please feel free to visit my LinkedIn page at <a href="https://www.linkedin.com/in/elliott-zaki/">LinkedIn Profile</a>. for a more indepth breakdown of my interests, education and previous work experience.
+Please feel free to visit my <a href="https://www.linkedin.com/in/elliott-zaki/">LinkedIn Profile</a> for a more indepth breakdown of my interests, education and previous work experience.